HristoZA/arm-practicals/README.md

 # ARM Assembly Practicals [WIP]

-This will serve as a walkthrough to the assembly practicals for CSC212.
-My knowledge of this subject is limited, and these code snippets are just for reference.
+The code below is just for reference.
+THIS IS NOT A COMPLETE GUIDE.
+My knowledge of this subject is limited, so please don't take everything here as 100% factually correct.
+However, the code below does work and should help you solve the practicals.

 Feel free to correct me anywhere you see something incorrect.
 You can do so by making a pull request (preffered) or by emailing me at 3556336 at myuwc.ac.za (replace at with @)